gabiudrescu/website/content/post/2-hello-hugo/index.md

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["Gabi Udrescu"]

-summary = "First blog post with Hugo"
+summary = "First real blog post with Hugo"

 # Projects (optional).
 #   Associate this post with one or more of your projects.